 Did you know that honey is a boon for your vision?
 Yes, this sweet and tasty replacement for sugar not only adds flavor to your breakfast, but it also has numerous benefits for your health and skin.
 You must be aware of many of them, including aiding weight loss and treating diabetes.
-But, were you aware that the regular use of honey can improve your eyesight?
+But, were you aware that the regular use of honey for eyes can be beneficial?
 Not only for improving vision, this sweet liquid is also a superb tonic for reducing inflammation of the eyes.
 If you suffer from irritation or redness in the eyes, honey is the perfect solution.

-This post talks about everything you need to know about honey and its effect on our eyes.
+This post talks about everything you need to know about whether is honey good for your eyes.
 Read on!

 Honey – A Brief